One pixel attack for fooling deep neural networks: Evaluation and Results

 We train 3 types of common networks: All convolution network \cite {21}, Network in Network\cite {31} and VGG16 network\cite {32} as target image classifiers on CIFAR-10 dataset \cite {11,703}.
 The structures of the networks are described in Table~ 1, 2 and 3.
 The network setting were kept as similar as possible to the original with a few modifications in order to get the highest classification accuracy.
 Both the scenarios of targeted and non-targeted attacks are considered.
 For each of the attacks on the three types of neural networks $500$ natural images are randomly selected from the Kaggle CIFAR-10 test dataset to conduct the attack.

-Note that we use the Kaggle CIFAR-10 test dataset \cite{703} instead of original one for this experiments.
+Note that we use the Kaggle CIFAR-10 test dataset \cite{703} instead of the original one for this experiments.
 The dataset contains 300,000 cifar-10 images which can be visually inspected to have the following modifications: duplication, rotation, clipping, blurring, adding few random bad pixels and so on.
 However, the exact employed modification algorithm is not released.
 This makes it a more practical dataset which simulates common scenarios that images can contain unknown random noise.
-We also show the results on original CIFAR-10 test dataset in a later chapter for comparison.
+We also show the results on the original CIFAR-10 test dataset in Section 5 for comparison.

 In addition, an experiment is conducted on the all convolution network \cite {21} by generating $500$ adversarial images with three and five pixel-modification.
 The objective is to compare one-pixel attack with three and five pixel attacks.
 For each natural image, nine target attacks are launched trying to perturb it to the other 9 target classes.
 Note that we actually only launch targeted attacks and the effectiveness of non-targeted attack is evaluated based on targeted attack results.
 That is, if an image can be perturbed to at least one target class out of total 9 classes, the non-targeted attack on this image succeeds.
 Overall, it leads to the total of $36000$ adversarial images created.
 To evaluate the effectiveness of the attacks, some established measures from the literature are used as well as some new kinds of measures are introduced: